juhp/cabal-rpm/README.md

     $ cabal-rpm somepkg-0.1

-will unpack the (latest) 'something' package from hackage (if the dir does not exist, otherwise it uses the existing dir) and create a spec file for it.
+will unpack the (latest) 'somepkg' package from hackage (if the dir does not exist, otherwise it uses the existing dir) and create a spec file for it.